axelcedercreutz/project-self-monitoring/README.md

 The assigment was to create a simple application, where users can sign up and sign in to add their daily metrics.

+NOTE!
+For the mood-average to be calculated correctly, the program expects there to be both a morning and evening mood -value entered.

 The only changes to the assigment given is that there is no deletion of rows from the database since the database uses a unique index for the date of reports.
 Depending on which report-type (morning or evening) is added first for a specific date, the new row is added to the reports-table.
 If there already is a row for the specific date, the new report is used to update the existing row.

 In order to run the project locally, download the repo, go to the root-folder and run: